VOLUNTEER

 UK

 I have been working as a small animal veterinary nurse for the last 15 years in London, England.
-I needed a break from my day to day nursing routine, to experience and learn new things.
+I needed a break from my day-to-day nursing routine to experience and learn new things.

-Everyone was so welcoming, I have a second family now.
+Everyone was so welcoming.
+I feel like I have a second family now.
+I am forever grateful and look forward to next year.

 LAURINE, 23